Welcome to our

 Report all Fraud and Cybercrime to Action Fraud by calling 0300 123 2040 or online.
 Forward suspicious emails to report@phishing.gov.uk.
 Report SMS scams by forwarding the original message to 7726 (spells SPAM on the keypad).

-Article: Don’t get burnt before you’re on the beach: Action Fraud reports over £15m lost to holiday fraud - published about 1 year ago.
+Article: Don’t get burnt before you’re on the beach: Action Fraud reports over £15m lost to holiday fraud - published over 1 year ago.

 https://www.emcrc.co.uk/post/don-t-get-burnt-before-you-re-on-the-beach-action-fraud-reports-over-15m-lost-to-holiday-fraud